magento/devdocs/guides/v2.1/cloud/live/paypal-onboarding.md

 ## PayPal account

+While we recommend having a PayPal merchant account prepared and configured, you can create a new account or upgrade a personal account through the Admin panel.

+When connecting to PayPal to link your account, you have an option to login with an existing account or create a new one.

-While we recommend having a PayPal merchant account prepared and configured, you can create a new account through the Admin panel.
-When connecting to PayPal, if the entered email address does not match an existing account, you will be prompted to create a new PayPal merchant account.
+* If the entered email address does not match an existing account, you will be prompted to create a new PayPal merchant account.
+* If you have an existing personal PayPal account, you can login with those credentials and upgrade this account to a business account as you complete the sync.

 ![Log in to PayPal]({{ site.baseurl }}common/images/cloud_paypal-access.png){:width="336px"}

+### PayPal limitations

+PayPal supports connecting for PayPal Express Checkout for countries across the globe except for the following limitations:

+* India, and Japan (future PayPal updates may support these accounts)
+* Israel

+Current or new business accounts are supported for Brazil.
+You cannot convert an existing personal PayPal account for Brazil during this process.
+If you need an account, please create a new business PayPal account when prompted to login.

 ## Configure PayPal Express Checkout